JeremyXSC/GPR/README.md

 ```
 ### Acknowledgments
 We sincerely thank the outstanding annotation team for their excellent work.
 This work is partially supported by the National Natural Science Foundation of China under Project(Grant No.61977045) and SJTU-SMARCHIT Joint Laboratory of Smart Building.

+For further questions and suggestions about our datasets and methods, please feel free to contact Suncheng Xiang:
+xiangsuncheng17@sjtu.edu.cn